automatisch/automatisch/packages/docs/pages/build-integrations/triggers.md

 ## Add metadata

-Let's create the `triggers/search-cat-images.ts` file inside of the `thecatapi` folder.
+Create the `triggers/search-cat-images.ts` file inside of the `thecatapi` folder.

 ```typescript
 import defineTrigger from '../../../../helpers/define-trigger';